axolotl-ai-cloud/axolotl/README.md

     field_human: # Optional[str].
 Human key to use for conversation.
     field_model: # Optional[str].
 Assistant key to use for conversation.

-  # Custom user prompt
+  # Custom user instruction prompt
   - path: repo
     type:
-      # The below are defaults. only set what's needed.
+      # The below are defaults. only set what's needed if you use a different column name.
       system_prompt: ""
       system_format: "{system}"
       field_system: system